Read a particle stack

 # Inspect the CTF

 have a leading dimension.
-For those familiar with RELION STAR format, only the ContrastTransferFunction
+For those familiar with RELION STAR format, even the CTF

 # Plot multiple images from the particle stack